 3 Important Things To Consider Before Getting A Dog

 There is no doubt about it – dogs make great pets.
 They are loving, have great personalities, and usually become an integral part of the family very quickly.
-On the other hand, they can be a lot of work, so you must be 100% sure you are making the right decision before getting one.
+On the other hand, they can be a lot of work, so you must be 100% sure you are making the right decision before getting one, especially when it comes to dog obedience.
 Here are 3 things to consider before getting a dog.

 Who will look after your dog during the day?